Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 CAUTION

-Fragrance is a mixture of aromatic chemicals in scented products.
+Parfum is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-Same concerns as parfum this umbrella term can hide phthalates and other chemicals linked to hormone disruption.
-Fragrance free formulas are the safest choice during pregnancy.
+The European term for fragrance, carrying the same concerns about hidden phthalates and hormone disrupting chemicals that aren't required to be disclosed on labels.

 benzyl salicylate